seL4/sel4-tutorials/tutorials/capabilities/capabilities.md

 * empty: the CNode slot contains a null capability,
 * full: the slot contains a capability to a kernel resource.

-By convention the 0th CSlot is kept empty, for the same reasons as keeping NULL unmapped in process virtual address spaces: to avoid errors when uninitialised slots are used unintentionally.
+By convention, most libraries keep the CSlot at index 0 empty, so that using an uninitialised slot variable produces an explicit error.
+This is similar to leaving NULL unmapped in a process's virtual address space.

-The field `info->CNodeSizeBits` gives a measure of the size of the initial
+The structure `info` of type `seL4_BootInfo` in the example code contains information the kernel provides to the initial task.
+The field `info->CNodeSizeBits` in this structure is the *size in bits* of the initial CNode: the initial CNode has `1 << CNodeSizeBits` (i.e. 2<sup>CNodeSizeBits</sup>) CSlots.
-CNode: it will have `1 << CNodeSizeBits` CSlots.
-A CSlot has `1 << seL4_SlotBits` bytes, so the size of a CNode in bytes is `1 << (CNodeSizeBits + seL4_SlotBits)`.
+A CSlot has `1 << seL4_SlotBits` bytes, so the size of this CNode in bytes is `1 << (CNodeSizeBits + seL4_SlotBits)`.

 ### CSpaces